hackeriet/blog/_posts/2022-11-20-Ripasso-release-0-6-0.md

 Ripasso now supports otpauth urls, if there is a url on the format `otpauth://` then a MFA token can be copied with `ctrl-b`.

-#### Support the wayland copy buffer
+#### Support the Wayland copy buffer

-If running ripasso in a wayland environment, we now support the wayland copy buffer.
+If running ripasso in a Wayland environment, we now support the Wayland copy buffer.

 #### Comments in .gpg-id file